-Our bishop is His Eminence, Metropolitan Ephraim of Boston.
+Our bishop is His Eminence, Metropolitan Gregory of Boston.
 There are expressions of both Greek and Russian Orthodox piety and rule in our community.
 Our services use more English than Greek, with a little Church Slavonic; the brotherhood itself is composed of approximately one third members of Greek Orthodox descent, the other two thirds being of various backgrounds.
 The community numbers 36 and includes two bishops and two archimandrites.
 Several priestmonks and hierodeacons from among the brethren help to maintain the daily services.

 There are several convents under the spiritual direction of the monastery:

 The Hermitage of the Meeting of the Lord in Camano Island, Washington

 The Holy Theotokos Convent in the Community of Cedar Valley, Stouffville, Ontario

 The Hermitage of St Mary Magdalene in Virginia